predragstojkovic03/food-up/apps/server/README.md

 # Food-Up Server

 A modular, scalable server-side application built with [NestJS](https://nestjs.com/) and TypeScript, following Domain-Driven Design (DDD) principles.
+The application is persistence-agnostic.
+The application layer includes framework dependencies to reduce development friction and leverage [NestJS](https://nestjs.com/) for dependency injection, while the domain layer remains completely pure.

 ---